Parity- and Time Reversal-Violating Pion Nucleon Couplings: Higher Order Chiral Matching Relations: Discussion of the matching relations of

-could potentially overcome the usual chiral suppression.
-The hope is therefore on the $a_2^{(1)}$ term.
-If $F_\pi|(\Delta m_N)_c/(\Delta m_\pi^2)_c|\gg |(a_2^{(1)})|^{-1}\approx1.1$ then the convergence speed will be good, otherwise the $\bar{g}_\pi^{(1)}$ matching formula for cEDM has very limited practical use.
-Fortunately, there is a recent study by de Vries et al suggesting that the effect of $\delta_{\mathrm{loop}}^{(i)}$ can be completely get rid of by re-expressing the tree-level matching relations \eqref{eq:cEDMmatching} in terms of derivative operators. \cite{deVriesprepare2016}.
+may overcome the usual chiral suppression.
+This implies that the matching formula for $I=1$ cEDM has very limited practical use.
+Fortunately, there is a recent study by de Vries et al suggesting that the effect of $\delta_{\mathrm{loop}}^{(i)}$ can be completely eliminated by re-expressing the tree-level matching relations \eqref{eq:cEDMmatching} in terms of derivative operators \cite{deVries:2016jox}.

 The impact of higher-order LECs encoded in $\delta_{\mathrm{LEC}}^{(i)}$ can also be studied following the power-counting argument in Sec. \ref{sec:thetacounter}.
 To make the discussion tractable, let us assume $\tilde{d}_0^M\sim \tilde{d}_1^M$, $\tilde{d}_0\sim\tilde{d}_1$ and take the denominators in $\delta_{\mathrm{LEC}}^{(i)}$ to be $O(1)$.
 The contribution from $L_i^r$ is negligible as we discussed before.
 The contribution from $f_i^r$ to $\delta_{\mathrm{LEC}}^{(0)}$ is around 0.1, similar to the case of $\theta$-term, while its contribution to $\delta_\mathrm{LEC}^{(1)}$ is expected to be much smaller because it is divided by $(\Delta m_N)_q$ instead of $(\delta m_N)_q$.
 New LECs appeared in Eq. \eqref{eq:deltacEDM} are $\{G_i^r\}$ and $\{g_i^r\}$.
 The estimation of their sizes involves two steps: first, the contribution from the $O(\tilde{d})$ Lagrangian \eqref{eq:cEDMpion} and \eqref{eq:cEDMnucleon} to the pion and nucleon masses can be estimated using Weinberg's counting rule \cite{Weinberg:1989dx}.
 Then, the effects from $\{G_i\}$ and $\{g_i\}$ are expected to receive a further $(m_\pi/2\pi F_\pi)^2$ suppression due to chiral power-counting.
 This implies, using Eq. \eqref{eq:cMDMpioncounterresult} and \eqref{eq:cMDMnucleoncounterresult}: